nodejs/node/doc/api/vm.md

 `vm.runInThisContext()` is much like an [indirect `eval()` call][], e.g.
 `(0,eval)('code')`.

-## Example: Running an HTTP Server within a VM
+## Example: Running an HTTP server within a VM

 When using either [`script.runInThisContext()`][] or [`vm.runInThisContext()`][], the code is executed within the current V8 global